Mubashir-ali-baig/Deep-Learning-work/README.md

-This repository contains some of projects and codes for deep learning applied on various datasets
+This repository contains some of my projects and codes for deep learning methods (Single and Multiclass classification) applied on various datasets.